Chicago Civil Unions Lawyers

 Civil unions also protect couples on an individual level in the event that the couple would like to end their relationship.
 For instance, if a couple who has a civil union has purchased property together, there is opportunity for assets to be distributed fairly.
 In providing legal terms for the dissolution of a civil union under existing laws, the state of Illinois has created an additional way for individuals' rights to be protected through civil unions.

 Before entering into a civil union, there is much to consider.
 While a civil union provides you and your partner with certain rights that you otherwise would not have, ensuring that your best interests are protected through the creation of this legal responsibility is essential.
 You need to consider the long-term obligations that a civil union will establish.
-To learn more about your rights and protections within an Illinois civil union, whether you are thinking of entering into a civil union or ending one, contact our Illinois civil union lawyers at (312) 332-2915 today.
+To learn more about your rights and protections within an Illinois civil union, whether you are thinking of entering into a civil union or ending one, contact our Illinois family law lawyers at (312) 332-2915 today.

 - Now That Gay Marriage is Legal in Illinois, What Becomes of Civil Unions?